nicola144/nicola144.github.io/about.md

 ## About me

+I will start a PhD in Statitics (unconditional offer accepted) in September 2021 at the School of Mathematics at the University of Edinburgh.
-I am a Research Assistant at the [Alan Turing Institute]( https://www.turing.ac.uk/), working within the [Warwick Machine Learning Group](https://wmlg.io/) and supervised by [Dr. Theo Damoulas](https://warwick.ac.uk/fac/sci/statistics/staff/academic-research/damoulas).
+Currently, I am a Research Assistant at the [Alan Turing Institute]( https://www.turing.ac.uk/), working within the [Warwick Machine Learning Group](https://wmlg.io/) and supervised by [Dr. Theo Damoulas](https://warwick.ac.uk/fac/sci/statistics/staff/academic-research/damoulas).
 Previously, I was a Master's student in the [School of Informatics at the University of Edinburgh](https://www.ed.ac.uk/informatics) where I was supervised by [Dr. Víctor Elvira](https://victorelvira.github.io/) working on auxiliary particle filters.
 As undergrad, I studied Computer Science at the [University of Warwick](https://warwick.ac.uk/fac/sci/dcs/), where I did my BSc dissertation on reproducing AlphaZero supervised by [Dr. Paolo Turrini](https://www.dcs.warwick.ac.uk/~pturrini/).